pagkly/Zed/Investopedia3/Understanding Quality of Life.md

 Understanding Quality of Life
 ## What Is Quality of Life?

-Quality of life is a highly subjective measure of happiness that is an important component of many [financial decisions](https://www.investopedia.com/terms/p/personalfinance.asp).
+Quality of life is a highly subjective measure of happiness that is an important component of many [[financial decisions]](https://www.investopedia.com/terms/p/personalfinance.asp).
 Factors that play a role in the quality of life vary according to personal preferences, but they often include financial security, job satisfaction, family life, health, and safety.

 Financial decisions can often involve a tradeoff wherein quality of life is decreased in order to save money or earn more money, or, conversely, quality of life can be increased by spending more money.